 How plants get their food, grow, differentiate, and reproduce.
-Bot 201: seed plants; Bot 202: lower plants; Bot 203: identification of native plants, use of keys, floral morphology.
+Bot 201: seed plants; Bot 202: lawer plants; Bot 203: identification of native plants, use of keys, floral morphology.
 2 lectures; 3 hours laboratory.

-Ch 101, 102, 103 General Chemistry

-For students who have had no previous training in chemistry and for those whose college aptitude scores indicate need for a more elementary approach.
-Two lectures, one recitation period and one two-hour laboratory.
+\Ch 101, 102, 103 General Chemistry 3 hours each term For students who have had no previous training in chemistry and for those whose college aptitude scores indicate need for a more elementary approach.
+Two lectures, ane recitation period and one two-hour laboratory.
 This sequence and Ch 241 are prerequisite to Ch 226 and Ch 234.

-Ch 201, 202, 203 General Chemistry

-Service course covering basic principles of general chemistry.
+- \Ch 201, 202, 203 General Chemistry 4 hours each term Service course covering basic principles of general chemistry.
 Three lectures and one three-hour laboratory.
 Prerequisite: one year of high school chemistry and acceptable college aptitude scores.
-The laboratory work during spring term will be largely devoted to qualitative analysis.

-- Transfer credit will not be granted for more than one of the two sequences.
-(Ch 101, 102, 103; Ch 201, 202, 203) - Ch 226, 227 Elements of Organic Chemistry

-Chemistry of the carbon compounds; the aliphatics, aromatics, and derivatives.
-For predental, provoterinarian, and medical technology 3 lectures, 2 three-hour laboratory periods.
+The laboratory work during spring term will be largely devoted to auglitative analysis. - \Transfer credit will not be granted for more than one of the two sequences.
+(Ch 101, 102, 103; Ch 201, 202, 203) - Ch 226, 227 Elements of Organic Chemistry 5 hours each Chemistry of the carbon compounds; the aliphatics, aromatics, and derivatives, For predental, prevaterinarian, and medical technology 3 lectures, 2 three-hour laboratory periods.

-Ch 234 Quantitative Analysis

-Principles of gravimetric analysis and volumetric analysis.
-Designed for predental, premedical, and medical technology students.
+Ch 234 Quantitative Analysis 5 hours Principles of gravimetric analysis and volumetric analysis.
+Designed for predental premedical, and medical technology students.
 3 lectures, 2 three-hour laboratory periods.
-Prerequisite: Ch 203, or equivalent.
+Prereguisite: Ch 203, or equivalent.

-Ch 241-Chemical Theory

-Service course covering chemical principles such as equilibrium and thermodynamics,
+Ch 241-Chemical Theory 5 hours each term Service course covering chemical principles such as equilibrium and thermodynamics, etc.